CalmTed/OptyDocTS/ideas.md

-- internal clipbeard buffer for inner page copying
++ internal clipboard buffer for inner page copying
 - content type for mis
 - limit range of copyes to pring per time
 - setting rule to rerender FTP for copies if there are a lot of lines in variable block and it should be wrapped to the next page
 - save template to .html file with ability to make copies offline in any browser
 - colapsable menu(and other styles) for mobile view
 - sort copies by column value
+- press ESC to unselect block or copy, or finish selecting reference block
+- multy template and template selector
+- scroll to view(block anf copy)
+- indicate copy index and copy table and beside copy itself
+- fast switching to the next copy (maybe tab on the last copy variable input)